-Finally, please remember to let us know if you address changes so that we can keep you up to date with information about your pension benefits.
+Finally, please remember to let us know if your address changes so that we can keep you up to date with information about your pension benefits.
 You can do this by logging into 'My Pension Online' via our website www.yourpensionservice.org.uk

 All data held is for the purpose of administering the pension scheme and paying pension benefits.
-The administrators have a legal obligation and a legitimate interest under the Data Protection Act 1998 in processing data as a result of your membership of the scheme.
+The administrators have a legal obligation and a legitimate interest under the General Data Protection Regulation (GDPR) or any superseding legislation in processing data as a result of your membership of the scheme.
 This may include passing such data to the actuary, administrators, auditors, insurers, lawyers and such other third parties as may be necessary for the operation of the scheme.
-Lancashire County Council and Cumbria County Council as administering authority for their respective LGPS fund, are the data controller under the Data Protection Act for their respective fund.
-Both Lancashire County Council and Cumbria County Council remain legally responsible under the Data Protection Act 1998 for their own data with LPP processing the data on their behalf.
+The administering authority for the pension fund that you are a member of, and LPP who administer 'The Fund', are joint data controllers under the GDPR for their respective fund.
+The administering authority and LPP remain legally responsible for collecting and processing personal data under the GDPR for the fund.